16 Product Fails That Defined The Decade

 1. Theranos (2003–2018)

-Theranos’ founder, Elizabeth Holmes, dropped out of Stanford at 19 to work on a blood-testing product that she claimed would revolutionize medicine.
-Theranos’ special machine, called the miniLab, could run hundreds of tests with just a few drops of blood.
+Theranos’s founder, Elizabeth Holmes, dropped out of Stanford at 19 to work on a blood-testing product that she claimed would revolutionize medicine.
+Theranos’s special machine, called the miniLab, could run hundreds of tests with just a few drops of blood.
 It could allegedly detect viruses like Zika and perform routine tests, like blood glucose measurement.
 It was also faster, cheaper, and more accurate than existing lab equipment, Holmes said.
 This was the first of many untruths the CEO told throughout the decade.

-The hype surrounding Theranos’ technology was boosted by magazine covers for Forbes, New York Times Style, and Inc. featuring Holmes as an innovator and self-made billionaire.
-Theranos at its peak, was once valued at $9 billion.
+The hype surrounding Theranos’s technology was boosted by magazine covers for Forbes, New York Times Style, and Inc. featuring Holmes as an innovator and self-made billionaire.
+Theranos at its peak was once valued at $9 billion.

 But it was all built on a lie.
 According to a complaint filed by the Securities Exchange Commission, the founder faked demonstrations for Walgreens executives by testing blood on outside equipment instead of its own before securing a contract with the pharmacy chain, lying that Theranos technology had been used by the military in the battlefield (it hadn’t), and telling investors that the machine didn’t need FDA approval (it did).
 The miniLab also produced faulty results for patients in Arizona, where one woman was sent to an emergency room after inaccurate tests showed signs of an imminent stroke.